quicksilver-zone/quicksilver/ROADMAP.md

 * QueryManager
 * 1 hour epochs
 * Governance support
-* Elimination of Redemption Rate concept because it is superceded by claims
+* Elimination of Redemption Rate concept because it is superseded by claims
 *